jyotianare/fortune-teller-c-/README.md

 # fortune-teller-c-
-this project determines your zodiac sign and shows lucky numbers and fortune.
+This project determines your zodiac sign and shows lucky numbers and fortune.

 this is my first project in c++ . in this project i have used user defined functions and user defined header files . this project only display fortunes and lucky numbers and about yourself , and it determines your zodiac sign .